PrakharDoneriya/Python/Python_Trick_Context_Manager_and_with_Statement.md

 f.write('hello, world!')
 f.close()
 ```
-Above implementation won't guarantee file is closed or not, Suppose there is some exception raised while calling f.write() then the code may leak file descriptor ☹️.
+Above implementation won't guarantee file is closed or not, Suppose there is some exception raised while calling f.write() then the code may leak file descriptor.

 * Quick Fix
 ```python
 with open('file.txt', 'w') as f:
     f.write('hello, world!')
 ```
-Opening file using with statement is recommended because it make sure that open file descriptor are closed automatically 😃.
+Opening file using with statement is recommended because it make sure that open file descriptor are closed automatically.
 * How it works internally?
 ```python
 f = open('file.txt', 'w')